Cascadia Analytics was formed in 2017 by Scott Came.

 Scott's goal in creating the firm is to leverage his passions for machine learning, visualization, and software engineering to build innovative decision-making tools for organizations seeking to make a difference in the world.

-For the past decade, Scott has been working in justice and public safety, helping state and local governments be more efficient and effective through use of information.
+For much of the past decade, Scott has been working in justice and public safety, helping state and local governments be more efficient and effective through use of information.
 He and his team at SEARCH and the Open Justice Broker Consortium have developed an analytics platform that makes justice system information available for strategic decision-making.
 He has been active in encouraging the use of open source software and the availability of open data in government across the United States.